nathanKimbleLove/shop-client/README.md

 # Black Widow Shop Application

 This full stack web application communicates with an API to build a storefront.
-The instructions below show you how to host the application locally.
 You can contact me to spin up an EC2 instance to see the deployed application.
-Please enjoy the demos below
+Please enjoy the demos below!

 ## Product Overview